 - Honey (single or double): sticks to tiles and requires persistence to remove

-Order matters: first clear obstacles that restrict board space, then focus on those blocking the level objective.
-More obstacle-specific tactics are covered in the Obstacles Guide.
+Order matters: first clear obstacles that restrict board space, then focus on those blocking the level objective, a pattern that becomes obvious when difficulty spikes are examined through how obstacle pressure builds inside the structure behind hard levels and obstacle layering.

 Smart Moves That Win Levels